Oxford Forum

 The second category of e-mails (and letters) is those from people who want to know my views on some topic or other, or want me to comment on their views.

-With regard to emails of the second category: I am not in receipt of an academic salary, or indeed of any other kind of renumeration, but am forced to support myself and my institution by my own efforts.
-If people come to work for us, even in a temporary capacity, they will no doubt find that I talk to them about things of interest to them.
-However if people merely want to consult me, or get my comments on their views, I am unable to do so without some renumeration.
-If you email me for this reason you are not very likely to get a reply from me without sending a fee.
-However, if you are lucky you may get a reply from one of my associates.
+With regard to emails of this kind: I am not in receipt of an academic salary, or indeed of any other kind of renumeration, but am forced to support myself and my institution by my own efforts.
+If people come to work with us, even in a temporary capacity, they will no doubt find that I talk to them about things of interest to them.
+However, I will not necessarily be able to reply to emails or letters in this category, particularly from individuals who are themselves in receipt of salaries.

 I would appreciate it if people who quote me on their blogs or websites, and particularly those who reproduce whole sections of my books, give links to this website.